-- Assigned library staff regularly reviews items in the collection to ensure that they continue to meet library users' needs.
-Materials that are worn, obsolete, unused, old editions, or unnecessarily duplicated are removed.
-It is the responsibility of the designated staff to assess the need for replacing materials that are damaged, destroyed, or lost.
+- A. Assigned library staff regularly reviews items in the collection to ensure that they continue to meet library users' needs.
+Materials that are worn, obsolete, unused, old editions or unnecessarily duplicated are removed.
+It is the responsibility of the desginated staff to assess the need for replacing materials that are damaged, destroyed or lost.
 Items are not automatically replaced.
-Decisions are based on need, demand, and budget. - 2.
-Collections may not outgrow their designated shelving area due to limited space. - 3.
-Systematic weeding of the collection is necessary to keep the collection responsive to user needs and make room for newer materials due to the limited shelving space within the library.
+Decisions are based on need, demand and budget. - B. Collections may not outgrow their designated shelving area due to limited space. - C. Systematic weeding of the collection is necessary to keep the collection responsive to user needs and make room for newer materials due to the limited shelving space within the library.
 Old formats may be weeded when replaced by a new, more popular format.
-The library will dispose of discarded materials in a manner appropriate for their condition; they may be offered to the Friends of the Brodhead Library book sale, other organizations, or institutions in need of materials.
-Materials will be recycled, or disposed of as the library sees fit.
+The library will dispose of discarded materials in a manner appropriate for their condition; they may be offered to the Friends of the Brodhead Library book sale or other organizations or institutions in need of materials, recycled, or disposed of as the library sees fit.